Javascript real-time SDK

 var iotflows = await loadIoTFlows('API_KEY_USERNAME', 'API_KEY_PASSWORD');

-Make sure to change API_KEY_USERNAME and API_KEY_PASSWORD with the proper credentials obtained from IoTFlows console.
+with the proper credentials obtained from IoTFlows console.
 These credentials can be either one of these options:

 A Device API Key that has permission to interact with the resources available in its project, or